Phalcode/gamevault-docs/docs/client-docs/gui.md

 ## Social

-1. See a list of all users on the Crackpipe Server.
+1. See a list of all users on the GameVault Server.
 2. Select any user to see more details on their game progress.
 3. See your own progress by clicking on your own user.
 4. Sort the progresses.